HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 “No, thanks,” says Serena, gracefully pushing the cup of tea aside.

-The Old King watches her hands—steady, deliberate.
+The Old King watches her hands — steady, deliberate.
 So beautiful, he thinks.
 Not in a crude way, but in a way that unravels him, just like her alleged mother did 19 years ago.
 Anna.
 His old flame, and perhaps the only person he truly loved without reservation.